-This is why the project team decided that before designing training material, project participants need to take a step backwards: The team need to define a care qualification on a very low level that would fit to EQF Level 1 and would fit different regulations and care competence areas in which migrants may be employed in each country.
+This is why the project team decided that before designing training material, project participants need to take a step backwards: The team needs to define a care qualification on a very low level that would fit to EQF Level 1 and would fit different regulations and care competence areas in which migrants may https://cadmus.eui.eu/bitstream/handle/1814/31222/RSCAS\PP\2014\05.pdf?sequence=1 be employed in each country.
 Based on this common definition of a "low qualified care worker" the project team proceeded to design training material.

-1 Robert Schuman Centre for Advanced Studies Global Governance Programme: Europe 2020: Addressing Low Skill Labour Migration at times of Fragile Recovery, 2015, p.
-10 https://cadmus.eui.eu/bitstream/handle/1814/31222/RSCAS_PP_2014_05.pdf?sequence=1
+&lt;sup>1 Robert Schuman Centre for Advanced Studies Global Governance Programme: Europe 2020: Addressing Low Skill Labour Migration at times of Fragile Recovery, 2015, p.
+10

-Another objective of this qualification description is to be in line with the Europe 2020 strategy that aims making lifelong learning and mobility a reality2.
+Another objective of this qualification description is to be in line with the Europe 2020 strategy that aims making lifelong learning and mobility a reality.
 Because migrants are probably one of the biggest target groups in the EU that fits to this strategy as they are mobile all of their lives: many migrant care workers will not only immigrate once in their life, but will move to different countries or back and forward during their migration trajectory.
 This makes a continuously learning process necessary in order to adapt to the new learning requirements in each host country.